robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

-slightly as landcover resolution increased, indicating that many neighbours were the same between layers, but the proportion of neighbours in each layer slightly decreased at increasing landcover resolutions (Figure @ref(fig:lcres)d).
+slightly as landcover resolution increased, indicating that many neighbours were the same between layers, but the proportion of neighbours in each layer slightly decreased at increasing landcover resolutions (Figure <a href="#fig:lcres">4</a>d).

 As the number of observations used to generate multilayer networks increased, individuals became more connected and metrics appeared to stabilize.
-Mean graph strength was consistently weak in summer layers but varied in winter layers at low number of observations, becoming stable at \~75 observations (Figure @ref(fig:nobs)a).
-Layer relevance in the summer was consistently low, but winter layers increased between approximately 10 and 100 observations, remaining stable with additional observations (Figure @ref(fig:nobs)b).
-Like coarse landcover resolution (Figure @ref(fig:lcres)), low numbers of observations were not sufficient for capturing individuals in all contexts and therefore layer similarity could not be calculated below \~30 observations for forest, approximately \~80 observations for open (Figure @ref(fig:nobs)c).
+Mean graph strength was consistently weak in summer layers but varied in winter layers at low number of observations, becoming stable at \~75 observations (Figure <a href="#fig:nobs">5</a>a).
+Layer relevance in the summer was consistently low, but winter layers increased between approximately 10 and 100 observations, remaining stable with additional observations (Figure <a href="#fig:nobs">5</a>b).
+Like coarse landcover resolution (Figure <a href="#fig:lcres">4</a>), low numbers of observations were not sufficient for capturing individuals in all contexts and therefore layer similarity could not be calculated below \~30 observations for forest, approximately \~80 observations for open (Figure <a href="#fig:nobs">5</a>c).
 Layer similarity was not possible to calculate for forage layers because there were no connected individuals in summer forage.
 Once sufficient observations were obtained, layer similarity showed some variability with increasing numbers of observations for forest and was relatively stable in open layers.
-Connective redundancy increased dramatically between \~10 and \~50 observations before stabilizing with additional observations included (Figure @ref(fig:nobs)d).
+Connective redundancy increased dramatically between \~10 and \~50 observations before stabilizing with additional observations included (Figure <a href="#fig:nobs">5</a>d).

 Some multilayer network metrics were strongly influenced by the length of the time window.
-Mean graph strength was weak but became slightly stronger with increasing time window length during the summer, but the higher mean graph strength during the winter showed a slight increase then decrease with increasing winter length (Figure @ref(fig:winlen)a).
+Mean graph strength was weak but became slightly stronger with increasing time window length during the summer, but the higher mean graph strength during the winter showed a slight increase then decrease with increasing winter length (Figure
-Layer relevance increased for all summer layers as individuals became more connected with increasing window lengths, but winter layers showed relatively stable but high layer relevance (Figure @ref(fig:winlen)b).
+<a href="#fig:winlen">6</a>a).
+Layer relevance increased for all summer
-Furthermore, though the layers were generally not very similar between the summer and winter, the length of the time window created slight variability in this metric, particularly for forage and open habitat types (Figure @ref(fig:winlen)c).
-Connective redundancy increased marginally with increasing window length,
+layers as individuals became more connected with increasing window lengths, but winter layers showed relatively stable but high layer relevance (Figure <a href="#fig:winlen">6</a>b).
+Furthermore, though the layers were generally not very similar between the summer and winter, the length of the time window created slight variability in this metric, particularly for forage and open habitat types (Figure
+<a href="#fig:winlen">6</a>c).
+Connective redundancy increased
+marginally with increasing window length,

 Moving window positions defining seasons showed some dramatic changes in